millisom/GluGuide/SRS.md

 For more details, refer to the [Manage Blogpost Use Case](UCManagePost.md).

 ### 3.1.6 Manage comment
 The comment function allows users to engage in discussions.
 Users are able to reply to posts or other comments.
-They can also list all their comments and edit and delete them here.
+They can also edit and delete their comments.

 For more details, refer to the [Manage Comment Use Case](UCManageComment.md).

+### 3.1.7 Like Post
+The Like Post function allows users show support.
+They can also unlike the Post.

+For more details, refer to the [Like Post](UCLikePost.md).

+### 3.1.8 Like Comment
+The like comment function allows users to engage some more in discussions.
+Users are able to like comments to show agreement.
+They can also unlike comments again.

+For more details, refer to the [Manage Comment Use Case](UCLikeDislikeComment.md).

 ### 3.1.7 Track sugar
 The user is able to manually track their sugar.